mic47/platypuslol/lol-wasm/README.md

 - [ ] Remove unwraps, handle errors properly everywhere
 - [ ] Removal of duplicit suggestions in API, not in client
 - [ ] Foldable list of command for same type of suggestion (substitutions)
+- [ ] Better validation errors and documentation